ovh/the-bastion/doc/sphinx/plugins/group-gatekeeper/groupAddGuestAccess.rst

 .. option:: --ttl SECONDS|DURATION

-   Specify a number of seconds after which the access will automatically expire
+   specify a number of seconds after which the access will automatically expire

+.. option:: --comment '"ANY TEXT'"

+   add a comment alongside this access.

+                            If omitted, we'll use the closest preexisting group access' comment as seen in groupListServers

 This command adds, to an existing bastion account, access to the egress keys of a group, but only to accessing one or several given servers, instead of all the servers of this group.